duckduckgo/privacy-reference-tests/fingerprinting-protections/README.md

 This set of tests verifies implementation of fingerprinting protections.
 In particular it focuses on verifying that:

 - exceptions from configuration file are respected,
-- values of properites are modified correctly.
+- values of properties are modified correctly.

 ## Structure